On The Marrakech Express

 Morocco is a land of wonder, from mysterious Casablanca to the marketplace of Jemaa el-Fnaa in Marrakesh, to the dunes of the high Sahara at Merzouga, the labyrinth of the Medina at Fes, the blue pearl of Chefchaouen, high in the Riff mountains, to exotic Tangier.

 On the way out of town that evening, we stopped for dinner at Restaurant Douyria.
 Uncle Ali must have called ahead because we were treated like royalty!
 We were ushered through a long, dimly lit bar, out the back, and upstairs to a private dining room, replete with silk brocade cushions, starched white linen tablecloths, candles, Oudh incense, the works.
-The space was empty except for a small group seated in the far corner engaged in animated conversation.
+The space was empty except for a small group engaged in animated conversation in the far corner.
 We started chatting with them, and it turned out to be Amal Essaqr, a famous Moroccan TV personality with her producer and assistant.
 We found out that she has over 2 million followers on Instagram and bears a striking resemblance to Mata Hari.
 They were absolutely charming, and we exchanged stories and lies far into the night.

 We pushed on to Skoura, where we spent the night in the middle of the oasis of 10,000 acres of palm trees, pushing east the next day at sunrise to Merzouga and the high Sahara desert at Erg Chebbi, where we began our camelcade into the Sahara.